MichaelsPlayground/WhatsappClone1Sdk33/README.md

 In Firebase console use project **SimpleChat** (simplechat-6671c)

-For Authentication use Email+Password
+* For Authentication use Email+Password

-For Realtime Database use:

-For Realtime Database use this rule:
+*For Realtime Database use this rule:
 ```plaintext
 {
   "rules": {